 - Push notifications with sound are 2.7x more likely to cause immediate task-switching behavior than silent alerts.

-- 70% of users with low social-emotional well-being feel left out or excluded on social media, compared to only 29% of those with high well-being.
+- 70% of users with low social-emotional well-being feel left out or excluded on social media, compared to 29% of those with high well-being.

 - 43% of low well-being users have deleted posts due to too few “likes,” while only 13% of high well-being users have done the same.